pascme05/PyDTS/README.md

 # Datasets
-The toolkit utilizes the following publicly available datasets, which have been pre-processed and reshaped for the users convenience and can be found under /data.
-The datasets have been clustered into one test dataset for showing the working principle of the toolkit and six tutorials covering different applications for time-series modeling.
+The toolkit utilizes the following publicly available datasets, which have been pre-processed and reshaped for the users' convenience and can be found under /data.
+The datasets have been clustered into one test dataset to show the working principle of the toolkit and six tutorials covering different applications for time-series modeling.
 It should be noted that all datasets are measured and no synthetic data has been used.